 The 2-hour Port Angeles Underground Tour leaves from the Port Angeles Visitor Center, and takes you through the underground basements and streets of Port Angeles before the entire town was raised in 1914 due to flooding concerns (check hours & admission).

 Ferries to Port Angeles

-To get to Port Angeles take the Seattle to Bainbridge Island Ferry then drive north-west for 1.5 hours.
+There is no direct ferry between Seattle and Port Angeles.
+To get to Port Angeles from Seattle, take the Seattle to Bainbridge Island Ferry then drive north-west for 1.5 hours.
 If you have more time, visit Bainbridge Island and charming Port Gamble along the way.
 The total distance from Seattle to Port Angeles is 82-miles.

 Port Angeles accommodation

 Review the best Lodging, Hotels, Rentals, Inns and B&B's in Port Angeles in the table at the bottom of this page.
 For the ultimate in luxury, stay at Colette's Inn or the George Washington Inn.
 Both have superb clifftop locations overlooking the Strait of Juan de Fuca and Vancouver Island, and the colonial-style George Washington Inn is a replica of the President's mansion in Virginia.

 - Hotel or Inn: Port Angeles Olympic Lodge, Red Lion, or the Inn at Rooster Hill